 In the century following the islands' discovery by the outside world, 1800s, traders frequented the islands, with Spain taking control over the islands, asserting their rights over the Caroline Islands in 1885.
 Germany brought the islands in 1899, and upon the defeat in WWI, the islands were formally passed to the Japanese under the 1919 Treaty of Versailles and after the defeat of Japan in WWII, Palau was sanctioned as a US Trust Territory until becoming independent Republic with the signing of the Compact of Free Association with the United States.
 All of these external influences no doubt reflect the multifaceted aspects of Palau's culture, even as many of its innate traits remains.

 Strongly representing the many inherent cultural customs inclinations still in practice today in Palau is dance.
-Often accmpanied by chats, dances are performed at ceremonies commemorative or/and special days of events.
+Often accmpanied by chants, dances are performed at ceremonies commemorative or/and special days of events.
 Significantly, the movements are fluid and unhurried.
 Whether traditional or modern, the slowed-dance, subtle movements reflects the laid back and relaxed society.